dominicfreeston/freeston-dot-me/content/posts/2023-06-10-thoughts-on-dragonruby.md

 Clojure is my favourite language at this point; I've been using it to make art and websites for a few years, and last year got my first job using it.
 I was all in and I'd never have to write in a lesser language again.
 And then I spent most of my spare time this year writing [small](https://animatch.freeston.me/) [games](https://dominicfreeston.itch.io/hey-thats-my-yarn) in [Ruby](https://github.com/dominicfreeston/kifass2023).
 What gives?

 The reason is I wanted to make games again, and the reason is the [DragonRuby Game Toolkit (DR)](https://dragonruby.itch.io/dragonruby-gtk).
-Many people come to DR because of Ruby, but I'm using it despite of Ruby.
-Here's some things I think it has going for it.
+Many people come to DR because of Ruby, but I'm using it despite it using Ruby, so I thought I'd write down some things I think it has going for it that's not "you can write your game in Ruby".

 ## It's a 2D-first code-only engine